-An engine disabling alarm can come with a passive anti-theft device or an active anti-theft device and are one of the most superior types of protection for your vehicle – and generously discounted on insurance.
-In this case, if the alarm is activated, the engine will automatically disable, so the thief could not drive away with your car.
+An engine disabling alarm, also known as a remote shutdown system, can come with a passive anti-theft device or an active anti-theft device and is one of the most superior types of protection for your vehicle – and generously discounted on insurance.
+With these systems, if the alarm is activated, the engine will automatically disable, preventing the would-be thief from driving away with your vehicle.

 Tracking and Recovery Theft Devices